github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 # MiniStack example tests

 The MiniStack workflow runs the `base`, `prebuilt`, and `termination-watcher` examples directly with Terraform.
-Each example gets its inputs from its own tfvars file in this directory; no override files, setup module, or generated Terraform fixture configuration is used.
+The `base` and `prebuilt` examples get their inputs from their own tfvars files in this directory.
+The `termination-watcher` example has no input variables and uses the configuration checked into the example itself.
+No override files, setup module, or generated Terraform fixture configuration is used.

 Start MiniStack, set the AWS endpoint and test credentials, then run: